satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 systems) with a mechanism similar to the one used in discussion forums such as `stackoverflow.net <http://stackoverflow.net>`_ or `mathoverflow.net <http://mathoverflow.net>`_ in order to quantify the quality of reviews.
-Figure 6 below shows a screenshot of the response from a registered member to a question submitted to Stack Overflow.
+These sites provide a web interface for soliciting responses to questions for either computer programming related topics or mathematics respectively.
+The web interface Figure 6 below shows a screenshot of the response from a registered member to a question submitted to Stack Overflow.
 As can be seen in the figure, it is possible for other members to comment on a response, vote on the quality of the response, as well as on the comment to a response.

 .. figure:: images/image01.png
    :align: center